MichelDucartier/rcp-docker-images/LIGHT_MIGRATION.md

 nvidia-smi
 ```

-Lastly, try to connect to the job using VSCode (the procedure is the same as before)
+Try to connect to the job using VSCode (the procedure is the same as before).
+Make sure that you attach to `/mloscratch/users/$GASPAR/path/to/my/awesome/folder` instead of `/mloscratch/homes/$GASPAR/path/to/my/awesome/folder`.

+Lastly, you need to may set up your GitHub credentials again.
+See the *GitHub credentials* part in [LIGHT_README.md](LIGHT_README.md)